piotrpolak/pepiscms/README.md

     * Selecting authorization driver.
 You can choose from **native** (users are managed locally) or **CAS**

-        When selecting **CAS** then user passwords will not be managed by PepisCMS.
-The local users having minimal access rights will be created upon the first authentication (use of the system).
+        When selecting **CAS** then user passwords **will not be managed by PepisCMS**.
+The local users having minimal access rights will be created upon the first user authentication (use of the system).

         ![Authorization driver](docs/screens/INSTALLATION_4.png)